Welcome to education

 Three things, all to do with the fact that this is a special kind of database.
 We refer to such a database as a blockchain.
 You will see why just below.

 2. 2.
 You can only add to the database - never delete or modify.
 Every new record is added in sequence, and each one is cryptographically linked to the previous one.
-This is why it’s called a blockchain, its a chain of blocks (batches of transactions) that can only grow.
-It’s an ever-growing history of verified transactions.
+This is why it's called a blockchain, its a chain of blocks (batches of transactions) that can only grow.
+It's an ever-growing history of verified transactions.
+The last point clarifies what "verified" stands for in this context.

 3. 3.
 New records can only be added if others agree that they can be added.
 Before anything gets added, it must be validated by the network.
 This means the system checks it's valid and not fraudulent - kind of like being audited, but built into the system itself.
 This happens as a natural part of adding new transactions to the blockchain.
 No single person or institution is supposed to have significant control over this activity: if indeed no party has significant control, we call the blockchain "decentralised".